 As stated in Section 3.3.9, the first byte of the record in FF 07_H denotes the customized transmission speed of the card.
-More specifically, this field states the different clock rate conversion factor and baud rate adjustment factor that directly controls the transmission speed of the card.
-Note that the transmission rate will depend on the card reader's capability.
+More specifically, this field states the different clock rate conversion factor and baud rate adjustment factor that will appear on TA1 field of the ATR.
+When a smart card reader powers up the card, it will read the ATR at a lower speed.
+It will then perform a Protocol and Parameters Selection (PPS) to negotiate a higher transmission rate with the card.
+Note that the actual baud rate will depend on the card reader's capability and its oscillator.